gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 #### Caret (for ChromeOS)

-[Caret]() is  the best choice for local file editing on a Chromebook.
+[Caret](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml?hl=en) is  the best choice for local file editing on a Chromebook.
 I have a Chromebook which I use to either edit through the browser or with Caret.
 It is essentially a Sublime Text alterntaive for Chromebooks.
 Well worth a download.

+#### Vi, Vim or Emacs

+All three of Vi, Vim or Emacs are developer-focused tools that let you edit text and process commands without touching a mouse.
+They are all very complicated and require some learning to use.
+Once you master one you'll be seriously productive but for a learner I think they are likely a bit advanced.

 ### IDEs (Integrated Development Environment)